shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

 In this post, please join me for a tour to my island, and I will unveil its location at the end (sort of).

 ## The Longitude
-Due to fact that the game runs on real-world clock, my deserted island must be conveniently located in the same time zone as where I physically am (or at least wherever my system is set).
+Due to the fact that the game runs on real-world clock, my deserted island must be conveniently located in the same time zone as where I physically am (or at least wherever my system is set).
 Voila!
 There it is and it can't be too far off.

 ## The Latitude
 Figuring out the latitude can get a little tricky.
 In a nutshell, it boils down to measuring the _solar elevation angle_ at _solar noon_.
 Astronomy tells us that the following equation holds true: